TEAM-13-VANTAGE/vantage/Docs/eng_nb_ortiz.md

 October 24,2024

-Team met up todat the dependancy issues are still at hand.
-I tried to see if I can run the julia simulator.
-It has been giving an erros of not finding a file which is weird befcause the file does exist?
-I have peerred into the issue today for a few hours but no avail yet.
+Team met up today the dependency issues are still at hand.
+I tried to see if I could run the Julia simulator.
+It has been giving an erros of not finding a file which is weird because the file does exist.
+I have peered into the issue today for a few hours but to no avail yet.

-October 26,2024
+October 26, 2024
 the team started working on the SDS document.

+October 27, 2024
+I returned to try to tets out the Julia programs, but the same issue persisted.
+There are deprecation notices on some packages.